Sharpe's Peril: Plot

-The story continues from where Sharpe's Challenge left off.
-On their way home to England, Richard Sharpe (Sean Bean) and Patrick Harper (Daragh O'Malley) reluctantly agree to escort Marie-Angelique Bonnet (Beatrice Rosen) to the hill fort of Kalimgong, where her fiancé, Major Joubert (Pascal Langdale), is stationed.
-They encounter a baggage train heading to Madras, made up of soldiers from the King's and the East India Company's armies, commanded by the young Ensign Beauclere (Luke Ward-Wilkinson), engineer Major Tredinnick (David Robb), and Subedar Pillai (Rajesh Khattar).
-Included in the train is a redcoat prisoner named Barabbas (Amit Behl), an Indian princess (Nandana Sen) and her retinue, and Tredinnick's pregnant wife (Caroline Carver).
-When the train is attacked by forces of the bandit Chitu, the Subedar is wounded.
-They are saved by the timely arrival of Colonel Dragomirov (Velibor Topic) and his cavalry squadron.
+After the events of Sharpe's Challenge, Richard Sharpe and Patrick Harper reluctantly agree to escort Marie-Angelique Bonnet to the hill fort of Kalimgong, where her fiancé, Major Joubert, is stationed.
+They encounter a baggage train heading to Madras, made up of soldiers from the King's and the East India Company's armies, commanded by the young Ensign Beauclere, engineer Major Tredinnick, and Subedar Pillai.
+Included in the train is a redcoat prisoner named Barabbas, an Indian princess and her retinue, and Tredinnick's pregnant wife.
+The train is attacked by forces of the bandit Chitu, the Subedar is wounded, and they are saved by the timely arrival of Colonel Dragomirov's cavalry squadron.

 With no one more qualified, Sharpe is forced to take command.

-Trouble comes from within the train as well.
-Sharpe discovers that Barabbas is in fact the son of Obadiah Hakeswill, the man who murdered Sharpe's first wife.
-Flying into a rage, Sharpe almost kills Barabbas on the spot, stopped only by Harper's intervention.
-They also face opposition from Colour-Sergeant Wormwood (Steve Speirs), a British soldier who dislikes Sharpe's methods and fosters feelings of resentment among his men, which grows when Sharpe punishes two of Wormwood's men for drunkenness and attempted rape.
+He discovers Barabbas is the son of Obadiah Hakeswill, the man who murdered Sharpe's first wife.
+Harper stops the enraged Sharpe from killing Barabbas on the spot.
+Colour-Sergeant Wormwood dislikes Sharpe's methods and fosters feelings of resentment among his men, worsened when Sharpe punishes two of Wormwood's men for drunkenness and attempted rape.

-Arriving at Kalimgong, Sharpe and Harper find the entire garrison killed, with the exception of the fort's commander, General Sir Henry Simmerson (Michael Cochrane), Sharpe's old enemy.
-Strung up naked in the courtyard, Simmerson's mind is addled with the heat and he seems to only speak nonsense, such as "save the harvest."
+Sharpe and Harper find the entire garrison at Kalimgong has been killed, with the exception of the fort's commander, General Sir Henry Simmerson, Sharpe's old enemy.
+Staked to the ground, naked in the courtyard, Simmerson's mind is addled with the heat, and he seems to only speak nonsense, such as "save the harvest."
 Major Joubert is not among the dead, to Marie-Angelique's relief, but neither are the Company ledgers that reveal what has been stolen from the fort.
 The Subedar dies.

 Continuing on, the train finds a farming village destroyed by bandits, the entire harvest stolen, and everyone dead but a young girl who witnessed the attack.
-Between what the girl saw and Simmerson's addled ramblings, Sharpe realises that not only were these people growing opium for the Company, but Colonel Count Dragomirov and Major Joubert were responsible for the slaughter in the village and at Kalimgong, using bandits as scapegoats.
+Between what the girl saw and Simmerson's addled ramblings, Sharpe realises aside from growing opium for the company, Dragomirov and Joubert are responsible for the slaughter in the village and at Kalimgong, using bandits as scapegoats.